jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 For instance, the set of even numbers is Diophantine because it is represented by polynomial `a - 2x = 0` (where a is a parameter and x an unknown).
 Similarly, because of Lagrange's four-square theorem, the set of non-negative numbers is represented by <code>a - (x<sup>2</sup> + y<sup>2</sup> + w<sup>2</sup> + z<sup>2</sup>) = 0</code>.

-The union and intersection of Diophantine sets is also Diophantine.
+The union and intersection of Diophantine sets is also Diophantine, if you consider the following polynomials:
-FirstPolynomial<sup>2</sup> + SecondPolynomial<sup>2</sup> = 0 (with the unknowns in SecondPolynomial renamed)
+<code>FirstPolynomial<sup>2</sup> + SecondPolynomial<sup>2</sup> = 0</code> (with the unknowns in SecondPolynomial renamed)
-FirstPolynomial * SecondPolynomial = 0
+<code>FirstPolynomial * SecondPolynomial = 0</code>

 So, the set of non-negative even numbers can be represented by combining the above.
 More generally, there is an equivalence between determining if a Diophantine equation has integer solutions or non-negative solutions.
 So the default is to focus on non-negative solutions.

 The notion of Diophantine sets can naturally be extended to properties, relations and functions.
 I'll just illustrate those with examples:
-- We already saw that the set of even numbers is Diophantine, therefore so is the corresponding property: IsEven(a) -> bool.
+- We already saw that the set of even numbers is Diophantine, therefore so is the corresponding property: `IsEven(a) -> bool`.
-- We could show that the set of pairs {a, b} where a is not equal to b is Diophantine, therefore so is the corresponding relation: NotEqual(a, b) -> bool.
+- We could show that the set of pairs `{a, b}` where `a` is not equal to `b` is Diophantine, therefore so is the corresponding relation: `NotEqual(a, b) -> bool`.
-- We could show that the set of triplets {a, b, c} where a is the remainder of b divided by c is Diophantine, therefore so is the corresponding function: a = rem(b, c).
+- We could show that the set of triplets `{a, b, c}` where `a` is the remainder of `b` divided by `c` is Diophantine, therefore so is the corresponding function: `a = rem(b, c)`.

 In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, remainder, greatest common divisor, and exponentiation.
-The exponentiation is quite tricky and corresponds to the set of triplets {a, b, c} such that a = b^c.
+The exponentiation is quite tricky and corresponds to the set of triplets `{a, b, c}` such that <code>a = b<sup>c</sup></code>.
 This allows to introduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions and multiplications) and provides a method find them equivalent polynomial representations.
 One further result which is quite amazing is that the IsPrime relationship is Diophantine.
 This means there exists a polynomial that generates exactly the set of primes when its parameters are allowed to take any and all natural numbers! (p.
 55)

 Cantor numbering, Gödel coding and positional coding